Worgav Principalities and Powers

 Five mythic serpents guarding dice, outcomes, balance, fate, and ability lights

-2.12.5🐉 Nāga Hindu / Buddhist — the six-faced serpent deity of wisdom.
-Nāga holds the six abilities.
-“Cobras Dance Elegantly, Intuiting Life’s Power” maps C-D-E-I-L-P. Their sum is Thuum — the serpent’s full radiance, peaking at 54.
-Above ability 9 the Nāga becomes supernatural and earns a reroll option.
+Naga, the many-hooded serpent of wisdom, holds the six abilities.
+“Cobras Dance Elegantly, Intuiting Life’s Power” maps C-D-E-I-L-P. Their sum is Thuum.
+Above ability 9, the Naga becomes supernatural and earns the reroll option.

 PART III: CHARACTER CREATION